 Chelsea is Ngaitai, Ngāti Porou, Whānau-a-Apanui, Whakatōhea, Te Arawa.
 After working alongside Te Kāwai Toro to develop their inaugural strategy, Chelsea was appointed as a Trustee in 2016.
-She is a member of Te Kāwai Toro and the CEC Committee.
+She is the chair of Te Kāwai Toro and a member of the CEC Committee.
 Chelsea has a strong public policy background and specialises in education research and evaluation.
 She completed her PhD in Education at Victoria University and, in 2013, started her own research company, Aiko Consultants.
 Chelsea is proud mother to Kahuroa and Mihi-Terina and wife to Timoti.
 She is a sports-billy and enjoys Triathlon, trail running, yoga and surfing.
 Chelsea is currently a board intern on the SportNZ Board and trustee on the Hato Pāora Catholic Māori Boys College Board of Trustees.
 She is a proud advocate and Trustee for the Trust and is humbled by the vision and generosity of the McKenzie whānau.

 Appointed to the Board in 2015 as Rotary International District 9920’s representative, Christine is Chair of the Auckland Panel having served as a panel member for the previous decade.
 She is also a member of the Trust’s Executive Committee.
 Christine brings a commercial background to the Trust having been Managing Director of Royal & SunAlliance (now Suncorp Metway), and has considerable experience in not-for-profit governance (e.g. UNICEF NZ, The Rotary Club of Auckland Foundation, Auckland Kindergarten Association).
 Professionally, she is an independent corporate director and business advisor.
 In her spare time, she is involved in water sports as a volunteer and participant.

 Jonathan is a Rotary Trustee representing District 9980, the lower half of the South Island.
-He has been a Trustee since 2013 and serves on the CEC committee.
+He has been a Trustee since 2013 and serves on the CEC and PMP committees.
 Living in Dunedin, Jonathan is a Retailer for Z Energy and operates six service stations in Dunedin and North Otago.
 In his spare time, Jonathan is a comedy magician performing more than 150 shows per year at parties, functions, conferences and events all over New Zealand and Australia.
 He has a passion for helping community groups and regularly volunteers his time either in a fundraising or governance capacity.

 At the Conference of Rotary Clubs in Palmerston North in 1940, Sir John Robert McKenzie made a ‘munificent gift’ to the people of Aotearoa New Zealand.
 Through a donation of £100,000 plus one-third of the McKenzie’s Stores’ annual profits, the J R McKenzie Trust was born.
 Sir John’s words during his announcement at the Conference would prove prophetic: